sass/sass/doc-src/SASS_CHANGELOG.md

 Sass 3.0.7 adds support for `@charset` for declaring the encoding of a stylesheet.
 For details see {file:SASS_REFERENCE.md#encodings the reference}.

+The `sass` and `sass-convert` executables also now take an `-E` option for specifying the encoding of Sass/SCSS/CSS files.

 ### Bug Fixes

 * When compiling a file named `.sass` but with SCSS syntax specified,